HMS Diana (1895)

 HMS Diana was an protected cruiser built for the Royal Navy in the mid-1890s.

 Service history

 She was commissioned at Chatham on 16 February 1900 to take out reliefs for HMS Ringarooma, HMS Boomerang and HMS Torch serving on the Australia Station, and left Plymouth two weeks later on 27 February 1900.
-Stopping in Gibraltar, Malta, Aden and Colombo on her way out, she arrived in Australia in April.
+Stopping in Gibraltar, Malta, Aden and Colombo on her way out, she arrived in Australia in April where she stopped at Albany, Western Australia before heading to Sydney.